maps-on-blackboard/maps-examples-for-data-visualization/README.md

 A continuously expanded list of online maps examples for data visualization.
-Purpose is to create example set for references and further learning.
+Purpose is to create example set for reference and further learning.

 [Bubble maps](#bubble-maps)